turingschool/try-turing/_posts/2000-01-31-front-end-project.markdown

 Congratulations!
 You know know a bit more about front-end engineering, including HTML, CSS, and JavaScript.
 Now it's time to put everything together in this paired project.

+Have one partner start a new codepen and change to "Collab Mode".
+See the [collab mode instructions](https://blog.codepen.io/documentation/pro-features/collab-mode/) for more info.
+This will allow you to work on the same project simultaneously.

 Take a look at [Sushi Jiggler](https://jenniferdewalt.com/sushi_jiggler.html).

 Can you and your pair create something similar?
 Be creative, and don't be afraid to use Google to search jQuery, CSS, and JavaScript tricks and documentation.
+This is all about learning and experimenting.

 ## A Helpful Hint